kartik-v/yii2-grid/CHANGE.md

 7. (bug #184): Correct the dependency on kartik\mpdf\Pdf for export.
 8. (bug #185): Set right jQuery selector for grid table export.
 9. (enh #186): New feature - Allow resizing of columns like a spreadsheet.
-10. (enh #188): Prevent filter row or other form inputs in the grid from being exported.
+10. (enh #188): Eliminate filter row and all form inputs from export.
+11. (enh #189): Various performance enhancements to client script and plugin registrations.

 Version 2.9.0
 =============